 Buy the paperback at Amazon and the Kindle eBook is free!

-Want more?
-Buy WILLOW BLUE.
-It’s my second collection of critically acclaimed Supernatural and Drama Thriller short stories with all of the Weird Sex, True Love, Monsters and Mayhem, you’ve come to expect (or should by now).
+You’ll love my second creation.
+WILLOW BLUE is my second collection of critically acclaimed Supernatural and Drama Thriller short stories with all of the Weird Sex, True Love, Monsters and Mayhem, you’ve come to expect (or should by now).
 Available in paperback for $8.00 or in Kindle for only $1.99.
 Buy the paperback at Amazon and the Kindle eBook is free!
 The tales will last you longer than latte!